11. Experiments with Exercise

 Through experimenting with walking at different times of day, I discovered that exercising in the afternoon was much less likely to lead to increased symptoms than exercise in the morning.
 If I walked in the morning, 20 minutes was likely to tire me out, but the same amount done in the afternoon did not produce much, if any, increase in my symptoms.
 So one lesson I learned from experimenting with exercise was that when I did it could be as important as how much I did.

-This experience is one of many in which I was able to draw a general conclusion (here that time of day is important) from an experiment in a particular area (in this case, exercise).
+This experience is one of many in which I was able to draw a general conclusion (in this case, that time of day is important) from an experiment in a particular area (in this case, exercise).

 There were days when I felt so good during my walk that I decided to extend it beyond my usual 20 minutes.
 Sometimes I went as long as 40 minutes, without any increase in symptoms while I was walking.
 I soon realized, however, that when I walked longer than usual I had a higher level of symptoms later that day or even the next day.